-The first national conference on farmer groups with Natural England was a ‘swell’ event.
-(Updated Jan 2022 as Defra commit more funding to Enviro Land Management schemes)
+The first national conference on farmer cluster groups with Natural England was a ‘swell’ event.
+(UPDATE: the application form for facilitation funding to support Enviro Land Management schemes, but in March 2025 the funding ended)

 The craic